 AMY GOODMAN: If you were in charge, if you were president of the United States, what would you do now?

 SINAN ANTOON: I would never want that, but first of all, an apology, a recognition of the mistakes and an apology, not only to Iraqis, but to the entire world, for what has happened and what has been done and for all the lies, and then a speedy withdrawal from Iraq as soon as possible, but also an international program to reconstruct Iraq and to compensate Iraqis for all the destruction that has been visited upon them and all the money that has been stolen from them in the last three years, especially.

 But I just want to say also that we’ve been embroiled in this debate about withdrawal.
 You know what?
 Even if there is withdrawal, it’s going to be withdrawal Israeli style, from urban centers to the military bases.
-Most people, Democrats and Republicans, are saying we are staying there for ten or fifty or sixty years.
+Most people, Democrats and Republicans, are saying we are staying there for 10 or 50 or 60 years.
 So all this talk about withdrawal is just to fool the American people.
 It’s withdrawal from the urban centers to the military bases that have been built there with millions and millions of dollars, and to let the natives kill each other.
-This is old colonial style: when it’s too costly, you let the natives kill each other, let the natives police each other.
+This is old colonial style: When it’s too costly, you let the natives kill each other, let the natives police each other.